NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 1. **Encryption:** The Double‑Ratchet module encrypts a test message into a binary string.
 2. **Encoding:** The sender writes the bits into the quantum pools by calling the `fummel` function for each bit (or batched for efficiency).
 3. **Forwarding:** The repeaters pass the pools (via the network) to the receiver.
 In the simulation, the pools are shared via shared memory; in hardware, they are transmitted over SFP+.
-4. **Detection:** The receiver’s RPU reads the pools, computes the mean differences, and decides each bit.
+4. **Detection:** The receiver’s RPU reads the pools, computes the witness expectation (or variance) for each pool, and decides each bit.
 5. **Decryption:** The receiver decrypts the bitstream and compares to the original message.

 All timings are measured using on‑chip counters (FPGA) and `perf_counter` (Python).